 - flat foot conditions;

 - support devices, arch supports, foot inserts, orthopedic and corrective shoes that are not part of a leg brace and fittings, castings and other services related to devices of the feet;

 - foot orthotics;

 - subluxations of the foot;

-- ~ corns;
+- corns, calluses and care of toenails (except as treatment for patients with diabetes or vascular disease);

 - bunions (except capsular or bone surgery);

-- calluses;

-- care of toenails;

-- fallen arches;

-- weak feet;

-- chronic foot strain; or
+- fallen arches, weak feet, chronic foot strain; or

 - symptomatic complaints of the feet.

-routine hearing care (except as related to wellness screening) or hearing aids (except Cochlear implants) or exams for these devices.
+routine hearing care (except as outlined in this brochure) or hearing aids (except cochlear implants) or exams for these devices.